-The project activity involves 2 numbers of Hydro Turbine Generators of Francis Horizontal type (1,650 kW each) with internal electrical lines connecting the project activity with local evacuation facility.
-The generators generate power at 3.3kV, which can further be stepped up to 33 KV.
-The project activity can operate in the frequency of 47.5-50 Hz and in the voltage range of $3.3kV \pm 10\%$.
+The project activity involves hydro turbine generators of horizontal Francis, Pelton and Turgo Impulse type with internal electrical lines connecting the project activity with local evacuation facility.
+All the generators generate power at 3.3kV, which can further be stepped up to 11 kV.
+The project activity can operate in the frequency range of 47.5-51.5 Hz and in the voltage range of 3.3kV \pm 10%.
 The average life time of the generator is around 35 years as per the equipment supplier specification.
+Turbine's type and no. of turbines installed on particular projects are shown in the below table: